-Subject courses at Western prepare students for any pathway they wish to explore post-secondary: university, college, apprenticeship and the workplace.
+Subject courses at WTCS prepare students for all post-secondary pathways they wish to explore: University, College, Apprenticeship and the Workplace.

 STEAM is Science, Technology, Engineering, Art & Mathematics, and Western is one of the leading examples of STEAM education in action.
 In addition to offering all the Science and Math courses that TDSB schools provide, Western has specialized program areas and courses like Engineering Robotics, The Design Studio and eleven strands of Technological & Arts Education that add valuable real-life practical experiences to all students’ academic studies, preparing them for a world where STEAM is an ever-increasing priority.
 Whether students are destined for University, College, an Apprenticeship, or the Workplace, Western allows students to experience the hands-on application of their knowledge right in high school, before they have to make the intellectual, financial, and emotional commitment to postsecondary studies and careers.